-Performance Measure Statement Measure (Baseline/Goal) Code of Maryland Regulations (COMAR) COMAR 30.08.05.21.I - The Trauma Registry shall have a plan to 30.08.05.21.I - Inter-Rater Reliability (IRR) ensure IRR of the data entered into the MTR at individual trauma monitoring of the trauma data entered into the centers.
-Ongoing review and evaluation shall ensure the quality, MTR to ensure the quality, reliability, and reliability, and validity of the institution's MTR registry data.
-A validity.
-State baseline for IRR (15-20 trauma center records monthly) will be determined over SFY 2021; the minimum goal is 95% and a 99% stretch, to assess accuracy gaps at the data abstraction level.
+COMAR 30.08.05.21.I - The Trauma Registry shall have a plan to ensure IRR of the data entered into the MTR at individual trauma centers.
+Ongoing review and evaluation shall ensure the quality, reliability, and validity of the institution's MTR registry data.
+A State baseline for IRR (15-20 trauma center records monthly) will be determined over SFY 2021; the minimum goal is 95% and a 99% stretch, to assess accuracy gaps at the data abstraction level.